 1. Adaptive human behavior and the spread of infectious diseases.
 This work, funded by the NIH and the NSF, investigates how people respond to epidemics and how these responses shape the nature of epidemics.
-This work involves both theoretical modeling and empirical work.
+This work involves theoretical modeling and empirical work.
 For some examples of my work in this area see:

 3. Incentivizing land-uses that generate ecosystem services with a focus on water provision in the Panama Canal.
 This work focuses on incentives for engagement in forestry in the Panama Canal Watershed.
-A key question when developing ecosystem service incentives is, how does natural capital interface with other more traditional forms of capital?
-Furthermore, how can hydrologic models be used to inform targeting of land use incentives?
+A key question for developing ecosystem service incentives is, how does natural capital interface with other traditional forms of capital?
+Furthermore, how can hydrologic models be used to inform the targeting of land use incentives?
 Collaborators and I are starting to untangle this question with support from the F.K.
 Weyerhaeuser Memorial Fund and support from NSF.

 4. Adaptations of fish and fishing communities to rapid climate change

 Global climate change will profoundly reshape coastal systems and substantially impact the food, energy, recreational opportunities, and other goods and services provided by coastal ecosystems.
 The impacts associated with the human responses to climate change are likely to rival the direct effects of climate change.
-Understanding feedbacks among climate, human actions, and ecosystems is therefore imperative to sustainability.
+Understanding feedbacks among climate, human actions, and ecosystems is imperative to sustainability.
 Fishing communities in particular are tightly coupled with marine species, since they rely on links to the ecosystem for their livelihoods and cultural identity.
-With support from NSF, we seek to understandhow climate change and fishing interact to affect the long-term sustainability of marine populations and the ecosystem services they support.
+With support from NSF, we seek to understand how climate change and fishing interact to affect the long-term sustainability of marine populations and the ecosystem services they support.

 5. Valuing natural capital

-The earliest economists thought about natural resources such as land and forests as capital assets.
+The earliest economists thought about natural resources, such as land and forests, as capital assets.
 This means that nature should be accounted for in a similar fashion as financial assets (e.g., stocks and bonds), real assets (e.g., real estate and machines), and human assets (e.g., knowledge and health).
 Over the past few decades the idea that nature is capital has expanded beyond economic theory.
 However, most natural capital, such as fish, wildlife, water, air, and forests, remains unaccounted (or mis-accounted) for in national and other public accounts like GDP.
 Valuing natural capital is essential for reforming national accounts and developing other measures of social progress and sustainability.
-It also provides an approach to inform local resource management, by providing the value of conservation of natural resources to compare to the benefits of their consumption.
+Valuing natural capital provides an approach to inform local resource management, by providing the value of conservation of natural resources to compare to the benefits of their consumption.
 The idea of natural capital has remained restricted to a useful metaphor despite the number of efforts underway to measure ecosystem services (the benefits people gain in terms of material, recreation, and cultural benefits from nature) and to map natural resources to understand the spatial distribution of “natural capital.”
 We are working to move natural capital from a useful metaphor to a measurable, actionable concept with support from the Knobloch Family Foundation.
 To date, we have recovered the natural capital value for fish in the Gulf of Mexico and shown how their value jumped with the recent shift towards a tradable quota system.

 For our practical approach forward see: